datalorax/site/content/post/2020-05-22-exploring-gradient-descent.md

 ![](../2020-05-22-exploring-gradient-descent_files/figure-html/polynomial-reg-1.gif)

 ## Intro
 This term I'm [co-teaching an applied machine learning course](https://uo-datasci-specialization.github.io/c4-ml-2020/) in R using the [{tidymodels}](https://www.tidymodels.org) suite of packages.
-It's been a great experience because it's allowed me to dig into topics more deeply than I have previously, and it's defintely helped me learn and understand the tidymodels infrastructure better.
+It's been a great experience because it's allowed me to dig into topics more deeply than I have previously, and it's definitely helped me learn and understand the tidymodels infrastructure better.

-Next week, I'll be discussing [boosted trees](https://uo-datasci-specialization.github.io/c4-ml-2020/slides/w9p1-boosted-trees.html) and that allowed me to dig into gradient descent (the optimization algorithm used in boosted trees) at a deeper level than I have previously.
+I'll be discussing [boosted trees](https://uo-datasci-specialization.github.io/c4-ml-2020/slides/w9p1-boosted-trees.html) in that class soon, and that allowed me to dig into gradient descent (the optimization algorithm used in boosted trees) at a deeper level than I have previously.
 So in this post, I wanted to share some of my exploration.
 I worked through this in a familiar framework - simple linear regression

 ## Exploring candidate fits
 Gradient descent is an iterative search algorithm that seeks to find the global minimum of a cost function.
 What does that mean?
 Well, first, we have to define a cost function.
 In linear regression, this is usually the mean squared error, which is defined as